 Know your budget.

-First, with so many financial decisions, you can’t spend money wisely when you don’t know how much money you have to spend.
-A budget can easily be done by just taking 10 minutes to figure out how much money you have leftover after all bills are paid for the week.
+First, with so many financial decisions, you can’t spend wisely when you don’t know how much you must spend.
+Second, you can easily budget by taking 10 minutes to figure out how much you have left after all bills are paid for the week.

-Then thinking about other things you need that week/month and realistically seeing the amount of money you have left.
+Then, think about other things you need that week/month and realistically see how much money you have left.

 - READ OR PIN- 11 Reasons You’re Failing at Your Budget

 Make it a tradition

 If your funds are in a place where you can’t have a random get-together a few days or even a week or two in advance, you can still entertain but do it at the same time every year.